 - Included-Screws & Wall Plugs

 As you see in the list above, the ecobee3 comes with one remote sensor already included.
-The system is designed to handle up to thirty-two sensors; additional sensors are available for purchase at $80 for a set of two.
+The system is designed to handle up to thirty-two sensors; additional sensors are available for purchase for a set of two.

 Out of the Box